-- Petra: One of the world’s great wonders.
-I want to visit and pretend that I’m a famous archeologist like Indiana Jones.
+- Jordan: Obviously, I want to see Petra.
+I want to visit and pretend that I’m a famous archeologist like Indiana Jones, and then I want to see Wadi Rum and float in the Dead Sea.
 One of my former coworkers did her study abroad in Jordan and she raved about it.

 - Australia: I’ve met many Australians while traveling, and every time, I walk away excited to go there.
 I’d love to see the Sydney Opera House in person, get close to the Great Barrier Reef, wander the streets of Melbourne, and see Ayers Rock.
 Also, I want to go to some kind of animal sanctuary or something and get close to koalas and kangaroos and other Australia-specific adorable species.